|

 60 prints and 56 negatives

-SWCPC 122 E-F
+SWCPC 122 (E)-(F)

-This collection consists of photographs and negatives of 54 Texas county courthouses in
+This collection consists of photographs and negatives of 54 Texas county

-occupy prominent places in the county seat.
-Each courthouse has its own style of
+self-government symbol, sometimes occupy prominent places in the county seat.

-architecture from Romanesque to modern.
-They stand out as attractive public
+They stand out as attractive public buildings.

 Texas County Courthouses